 There are two different ways of life.
 One is the give way—the way of love and outgoing concern—God’s way!
 The other is the get way—the way of selfishness and self-concern—the way of this world.

 Most people are interested in enjoying pleasures and the accumulation of physical things.
 One man observed, “Life is about seeing who can die with the most toys.”
 That may be true of this world, but it is not true of God’s Way and the way of a Christian.

 Jesus Christ taught, “It is more blessed to GIVE than to receive” (Acts 20:35).
 Practicing this way of life leads to abundance, peace, prosperity, supreme happiness and joy.
 Christ likened God’s Spirit to a river flowing out of each person.
 Notice: “If any man thirst, let him come unto Me, and drink.
 He that believes on Me, as the scripture has said, out of his belly shall flow rivers of living water.
 (But this spoke He of the Spirit, which they that believe on Him should receive…)” (John 7:37-39).

 The fruits of God’s Spirit are to be visible and abundant to all who view God’s true people.
 But it was only through and after Christ’s resurrection that He could send His Spirit to be present and active in each Christian.
-Christ continued in John 7:39, “…for the Holy [Spirit] was not yet given; because that Jesus was not yet glorified [resurrected].”
+Continuing in verse 39: “…for the Holy Spirit was not yet given; because that Jesus was not yet glorified [resurrected].”

 Carnal minds cannot obey spiritual laws.
 It is impossible!
-One must have, be actively led by, and utilize the power of the Spirit of God (II Tim.
-1:7) to be able to keep God’s spiritual law—or to demonstrate real love.
+One must have and utilize the power of the Spirit of God (II Tim.
+1:7) to be able to keep God’s spiritual Law—or to demonstrate real love.

 Did Christ bring a new definition of sin?
 Did He alter God’s Law in some way?
 And did it relate to the subject of love?